 Get creative!
 I would love to hear some of your ideas in the comment section below.

-Try It; It's Addictive
+Try It: It's Addictive

 Whatever design you choose to create, and no matter what you decide to fill it with, your gift approach will end up be a gift that keeps on giving.
-Never mind the naysayers, the questioning initial reaction will quickly disapear and be certainly welcomed next year.
+Never mind the naysayers, the questioning initial reaction will quickly disappear and be certainly welcomed next year.